Kenneth Dale HAMM v. STATE of Arkansas

 Appellant moved to suppress appellant‘s confession as being coerced and because the original tape recording was not available.
 At the suppression hearing Detective Hunt testified that after the tape recording was transcribed by a secretary, he listened to it and determined that the typed transcription was accurate and for budgetary reasons the original tape was not preserved.
 The court denied the motion to suppress and appellant‘s statement was admitted at trial.

 Nor does Williamson v.
 State, supra, govern this case.
 In Williamson, the prosecutor furnished a typed copy of a tape recorded statement of a witness to the defense, but refused to permit the defense to have access to the original tape even though he still had it in his possession.
-We held that it was error for the trial court to refuse to order the state to permit the defendant to have access to the original tape.
+We held that it was error for the trial court to refuse to order the state to permit the defendant to

-In contrast, the tape no longer exists in this case and there is no contention that it's absence is due to bad faith.
-Nor is this the statement of a third party, it is the statement *937 of the defendant himself which he does not deny having given.
-Neither the appellant nor his wife testified to any inaccuracies between the taped statement and the typed copy and in the absence of any contention that the copy is materially flawed, the trial court's ruling of admissibility ought not to be reversed.
+In contrast, the tape no longer exists in this case and there is no contention that its absence is due to bad faith.
+Nor is this the statement of a third party, it is the statement of the defendant himself which he does not deny having given.
+Neither the appellant nor his wife testified to any inaccuracies between the taped statement and the typed copy and in the absence of any contention that the copy is materially flawed, the trial court‘s ruling of admissibility ought not to be reversed.
 A.R.E.
 1003 provides that a duplicate is admissible to the same extent as an original unless a genuine question is raised as to the authenticity of the original.
 Appellant not only made no showing of a lack of authenticity, he does not even allege it.
 I would affirm the trial court.

-HICKMAN and GLAZE, JJ., join this dissent.
+HICKMAN, J., and GLAZE, J., join this dissent.